ProjectPODER/TowerBuilder_EN/docs/C3/Seccion1.md

 It could be because **contracts.json** is not formatted properly.
 Please refer to [our documentation](https://towerbuilder.readthedocs.io/en/latest/C1/Seccion3.html#contracting-data) to help you check any errors.

-## Why are my graphic-related articles not showing?
+## Why are my articles not showing in the graphic?

 Check that each article name is in the right format or correctly linked, as we explain [here](https://towerbuilder.readthedocs.io/en/latest/C1/Seccion4.html#articles).